-In the morning the Little Boy opened his eyes, rubbed the sleepy out of them, and remembered the Little Girl got a special present from The Stranger!
-He thought to himself, I’ve got to hurry up and eat breakfast and go and see what she’s got!
-So he brushed his teeth, combed his hair, got dressed and went down to the breakfast table.
+In the morning the Little Boy opened his eyes, rubbed the sleepy out of them and remembered the Little Girl got a special present from The Stranger!
+He thought to himself, I’ve got to hurry up and eat and go see what she got!
+So he hurriedly brushed his teeth, combed his hair, got dressed and went down to the breakfast table.
 His mom said “slow down honey.
-I know you’re anxious to go see what she got, but you’re still going to have to eat breakfast.”
+I know you’re anxious to go see what your friend got, but you’re still going to have to eat breakfast.”

 “WOW!”
 The Little Girl saw him, and laughed.
 “Isn’t it great!?
 I love this!
 Now I can have friends over to my house!
 We can come here for our club meetings!
 That’s what that little house is for!
 For club meetings!

 We could even have Bible study meetings in there!”
 “Wow!
 This is awesome!”
 He went over and got on a swing.
 Just then, they both heard her Mama call out, “Children!
 Get your books, you have to go to school!”

 The Little Boy groaned.
 The Little Girl said, “don’t worry, we can come and play here after school.”

 So they grabbed their books and started up the road to school.
 They saw The Stranger on the road, just ahead of them.
 They ran and caught up with him.
 “How come you didn’t wait for us?”
 “I knew you’d be along and I was moving slowly, I knew you would catch up.”
 So they each held one of his hands and their books in the other.
 The Stranger said to the Little Girl, “How did you like your swing set?”
 “I love it!
 Thank you so much!”
 “You’re most welcome honey.”